Covington in Kenton County, Kentucky — The American South (East South Central)

 Topics and series.
 This historical marker is listed in this topic list: Bridges & Viaducts.
 In addition, it is included in the ASCE Civil Engineering Landmarks, and the ASM International Historical Landmarks series lists.
 A significant historical month for this entry is June 1903.

 Location.
 39° 5.42′ N, 84° 30.548′ W. Marker is in Covington, Kentucky, in Kenton County.
-Marker is on Court Avenue (Kentucky Route 17) 0.1 miles north of East 3rd Street, on the right when traveling north.
+It is on Court Avenue (Kentucky Route 17) 0.1 miles north of East 3rd Street, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Covington KY 41011, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Roebling Suspension Bridge (within shouting distance of this marker); Civil War Fortifications (about 400 feet away, measured in a direct line); Covington Blue Sox (about 500 feet away); Ben Lucien Burman (about 600 feet away); First City Hall (about 600 feet away); Northern Kentucky Heritage League (about 700 feet away); Simon Kenton (about 700 feet away); a different marker also named Simon Kenton (about 700 feet away).
+At least 8 other markers are within walking distance of this marker: Roebling Suspension Bridge (within shouting distance of this marker); Civil War Fortifications (about 400 feet away, measured in a direct line); Covington Blue Sox (about 500 feet away); Ben Lucien Burman (about 600 feet away); First City Hall (about 600 feet away); Northern Kentucky Heritage League (about 700 feet away); Simon Kenton (about 700 feet away); a different marker also named Simon Kenton (about 700 feet away).
 Touch for a list and map of all markers in Covington.

-Photographed By William Gus Johnson, June 1987
+Photographed by William Gus Johnson, June 1987

 4. The Covington and Cincinnati Suspension Bridge (1987) - view from southwest